stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-06-arcade-water-wakeup.md

 ---
 Woke up early to get wet and play Magic Quest and go to the arcade.

-Camilla loves Magic Quest, which she played last year.
+Camilla loves Magic Quest.
+She played it fof the first time last year at the Great Wolf Lodge in Niagara.
 It involves walking around each floor of the hotel and pointing a wand at various items to proceed through the quest to ultimately fight a dragon.
 This quest was in the land of **Vellara**.
 Here's a map:

 ![World Of Vellara]({{ site.pics_url }}20240709_213227.jpg)